 Cruel and Unusual Punishment

 Under the Eighth Amendment to the U.S. Constitution, individuals convicted of a crime have the right to be free of "cruel and unusual" punishment while in jail or prison.
-This means that after criminal defendants are convicted and sentenced, the Constitution still acts to guarantee their fundamental rights concerning conditions of confinement and treatment by corrections personnel.
+This means that after criminal defendants are convicted and sentenced, the Constitution still acts to guarantee their fundamental rights during confinement and treatment by corrections personnel.

-When an inmates makes an Eighth Amendment challenge to punishment and confinement conditions, they typically do so in connection with federal civil rights laws, including 42 U.S. Code, Section 1983 and the Prison Litigation Reform Act.
+When an inmate makes an Eighth Amendment challenge to punishment and confinement conditions, they typically do so in connection with federal civil rights laws, including 42 U.S. Code, Section 1983, and the Prison Litigation Reform Act.

 Read on to learn more about cruel and unusual punishment, as well as ways to challenge conditions of confinement.

 Punishment that is inhumane or that violates basic human dignity may be deemed "cruel and unusual."
 For example, in 1995, a federal court in Massachusetts found that inmates' rights were violated when they were held in a 150-year-old prison that lacked toilets, along with vermin and fire hazards.